Blocksize-Capital-GmbH/Quant-VM---Crypto-Arbitrage-Software/README.md

 Application was tested on Python 3.9 but there should be no problem to run it on Python 3.8.
 On the other hand, problems with (yet) unsupported packages were detected for Python 3.10 and 3.11.
 Unless the packages are not fixed more recent versions of Python are not available.

+### Python virtual environment
+To prevent interaction with system Python packages we use virtual environment that is operated by [poetry](https://python-poetry.org/) that simplifies work with virtual environment.
+Actual configuration of the virtual environment is found **pyproject.toml**.
+During docker image build the virtual environment is installed on the docker image.

 ## Known issues
 The code was not properly tested and so it may contain bugs.
 Secondly, validation of the algorithm was not executed.